ASKCOS/ASKCOS/README.md

 $ docker build -t askcos .
 ```

+__NOTE:__ For application deployment, double check the image tag used in the `docker-compose.yml` file and be sure to tag your newly built image with the same image name.
+Otherwise, the image tag sed in `docker-compose.yml` will be pullled and deployed instead of the image that was just built.

 ### Add customization

 There are a few parts of the application that you can customize:
 * Header sub-title next to ASKCOS (to designate this as a local deployment at your organization)
-* Contact emails for centralized IT support

-These are handled as environment variables that can change upon deployment (and are therefore not tied into the image directly).
-They can be found in `deploy/customization`.
+This is handled as an environment variable that can change upon deployment (and are therefore not tied into the image directly).
+This can be found in `deploy/customization`.
 Please let us know what other degrees of customization you would like.

 ### Managing Django